mohamedhagag/OdooInstaller/README.md

 # OdooInstaller

-Will allow you to install Odoo and VSCode in ~30 minutes on Debian, Ubuntu, Fedora, Mint
+Will allow you to install Odoo and VSCode in ~30 minutes in 1st run, then in 3 minutes on Debian, Ubuntu, Fedora, Mint

 For developers, this will create and organise an environment for Odoo development